abdulrahmanAbduatif/GetNetBackup/README.md

 ##### `GetNetBackup` is a network automation tool that helps network administration and network engineers collect routers, switches, firewalls, and load balancers configurations and store them in a specific folder with a date titled.
 It is an easy-to-use tool and does not require a programming background.

 ## Supported Vendors Devices
-##### below is the list of supported vendor devices by GetNetBackup based on the Netmiko library.
+##### Below is the list of supported vendor devices by GetNetBackup based on the Netmiko library.
   - Arista EOS
   - Cisco ASA
    -Cisco IOS/IOS-XE